Harshit1926/Python_projects/Rock-Paper-Scissor game/rockPaperScissorReadMe.md

-# ROCK-PAPER-SCISSOR GAME
+# ROCK-PAPER-SCISSOR WEB APP

-A Python-based Rock-Paper-Scissors game where the player competes against the computer in a best-of-three format.
-The game implements input validation, a loop for multiple rounds, and score tracking.
+A Flask-powered Rock-Paper-Scissors game where the player competes against the computer in a best-of-three format.
+The game features interactive web-based gameplay, session-based score tracking, and dynamic result rendering.

 # FEATURES

-Interactive gameplay with user input validation
+  Web-based interactive gameplay using Flask

+  Session management to track rounds and scores

-Randomized computer moves
+  Randomized computer moves for fairness

-Score tracking for both the player and computer
+  Score tracking across three rounds

-Replay option for continuous gameplay
+  Replay option after each match

+  Session reset after game completion

 # HOW TO PLAY

-Run the script in a Python environment.
+- Run the app:
+    python rockpaperscissor.py
+    The game will auto-launch in your browser at http://127.0.0.1:5002.

-Choose your move: 1 for Rock 2 for Paper 3 for Scissors
+- Choose your move:
+    - Rock
+    - Paper
+    - Scissors

+- Play three rounds:
+    - Each round compares your move with the computer's.
+    - Scores are updated after each round.

+- View final result:
-The game runs three rounds, determining the final winner.
+    - After round 3, the game declares the winner.

-You can play again after finishing a match.
+    - You can choose to play again or exit.

+# TECH STACK
+- Python 3
+- Flask
+- HTML Templates (game.html, result2.html, final.html, thanks.html)
+- Session API for stateful gameplay

+# NOTES
+    - The app uses session.clear() to reset game state after completion.
+    - Secret key (IamBatman) is used for session encryption — replace it in production.
+    - Port 5002 is used for local hosting.